frontity/frontity/.changeset/blue-poems-exist.md

 "@frontity/types": patch
 ---

-Use `React.ElementType` instead of the deprecated `React.ReacxtType`
+Use `React.ElementType` instead of the deprecated `React.ReactType`